desideneva/christmas-quiz/README.md

 * To share the quiz with others for a fun and informative experience.
 * To recommend the site to friends and family.
 * To gather information for projects.

+## FEATURES TO IMPLEMENT

+Here are some additional features you can consider adding to make your Christmas quiz more entertaining:

+### Background Music:

+* Add festive background music that plays when the user starts the quiz.
+Allow an option to mute or adjust the volume.

+### Timer:

+* Introduce a timer for each question to add a time-based challenge.
+Display how quickly users can answer each question.

+### More Questions:

+* Expand the quiz by adding more diverse and interesting Christmas-related questions.
+This keeps the quiz engaging for users who might play it multiple times.

+### Levels of Difficulty:

+* Implement difficulty levels for users to choose from.
+For example, easy, medium, and hard difficulty levels with varying degrees of complexity in questions.

+### Festive Themes:

+* Introduce different festive themes for the quiz interface.
+Change the background, colors, and design elements based on the holiday spirit.

+### Scoring System:

+* Enhance the scoring system by giving bonus points for answering questions quickly or consecutively.
+Display a leaderboard for high scores.

+### Hints and Clues:

+* Incorporate a hint or clue system for users who may find certain questions challenging.
+They can use hints in exchange for a slight reduction in points.